soltanix/neatlatex/README.md

 ## Install
 You need super user privileges to install NeatLatex.

-run `installer.py` with option `-i` to and indicate the directory where you want NeatLatex to be installed.
+run `installer.py` with option `-i` and indicate the directory where you want NeatLatex to be installed.

 Example: